cast-tech/ASMGraph/README.md

 ---

-5. Io run fusion checkers you need to run the following command
+5. To run fusion checkers you need to run the following command

 ```commandline
 ./asm_graph.py -a ./path/to/test.asm --fusion -o output